Krystian-Keller/RPN-Calculator/README.md

 # RPN-Calculator
-It is my first project here, its based from a task made at college.
+It is my first project here, its based on a task made at college.